sharifware/Large-Scale-Design-and-Analysis-of-Neural-Networks/Docs/Notebooks/Muhammed-Sharif_Adepetu.md

 # 12/2/2024
 - Woekd on final project presenation. added design considerations and subsystem design slides.

-# 01/09/20245
+# 01/09/2025
--Reviewed weight binning notebook
+-Reviewed weight binning notebook, making modifications to the program and dividing different parts into methods that the user will be able to utilize.
--Begun transforming notebooks into scripts.
+-Begun transforming other notebooks into scripts.

 # 01/23/2025
 - Watched tutorial on package creation
-- Set up directory to make package
+- Set up directory to make package.

 # 01/28/2025
-- Finalized scripts and writing methods for each
+- Finalized scripts from notebooks. begun writing a test file that will test the main functionality of both network generation and weight binning modules.

 # 02/04/2025
 - Re-Structured Project files to comply with standard practices